AnanthaRamanujan-SM/opennms-tutorials-1_training/session4/Exercise-4-3.md

 An alternative approach is to build a business rules configuration which can be extended to any number of cameras.

----
-**NOTE**
-* While in theory, this approach should work, I have had problems getting the BSM feature to recognise alarms through the reduction key.
-  This may be a bug with the the current version or a mis-configuration I have not recognised.
-  Regardless, as we aren't using this approach it doesn't really matter but i dont want you to waste time on it.
----

 ## Drools Rules Solution

-In OpenNMS `situations` are alarms which group together associated alarms.
+In OpenNMS `situations` are alarms which group together other associated alarms.
+`situations` can also group together other `situations`.

-Originally situations were created for use with the ALEC machine learning framework but drools can also be used to create and manage situations as we shall see here.
+Originally `situations` were created for use with the ALEC machine learning framework but drools can also be used to create and manage situations as we shall see here.

 In this example, we are going to use drools rules to create a `situation` which groups together alarms from the same group (as defined in the list above).
 If any of the alarms associated with a group occurs, a new situation is created or the alarm is added to an existing situation.